mkhaleghian/mkhaleghian/README.md

 # Hi!
 I'm Mehdi Khaleghian
 # About Me

 Welcome to my GitHub profile!
 I am a Ph.D. candidate in Computer Science at the University of Tennessee at Chattanooga.
-Results-driven Data Scientist and PhD candidate with expertise in machine learning, deep learning, and smart city technologies.
+Results-driven Data Scientist with expertise in machine learning, deep learning, and smart city technologies.
 Demonstrated success in developing high-impact ML models for electric vehicle infrastructure, health- care imaging, and transportation systems.
 Strong track record of converting complex data into actionable insights with 3+ years of hands-on experience in applied machine learning research